 - Most older PDF documents are not fully accessible to assistive technology.

-- Interactive maps are difficult to navigate.
+- Interactive maps are difficult to navigate using a keyboard only.

-- Interactive maps do not include sufficient button labelling or colour contrast
+- Interactive maps do not include sufficient button labelling or colour contrast.

 Feedback and Contact Information